Completing your form

 To opt for a fixed penalty, please complete the ‘Driver’s Statement’ on the front page.

-If your notice is on green paper, you may have the option to attend a speed awareness course.
-The course lasts approximately four hours.
-In West Mercia, the course costs £85, but your driving licence will not be endorsed with any points.
+If your notice is on green paper, you may have the option to pay to attend a speed awareness course.
+The course lasts approximately four hours and your driving licence will not be endorsed with any points.
 To be eligible for a speed awareness course, you:

 – Must have a driving licence (full or provisional, issued in any country).